isovalent/eBPF-Summit-2022-CTF/README.md

 ## Challenge 1

-Challenge 1 is a quiz.
-Tune in to the CTF #1 session on Wednesday 28 September to take part!
+Challenge 1 was a quiz that we played during day 1 of eBPF Summit

 ## Challenge 2